alphabill-org/alphabill-rust-predicates-sdk/README.md

 }
 ```

-Return values should follow convention:
+Return value should follow convention:
  - `0`: predicate evaluated to "true";
  - `1`: predicate evaluated to "false";
  - any other value is considered to be "error code" (ie predicate failed);